Spinal Cord Injury Explained

 - Helping children use other muscles for mobility

-- Preventing complications such as pressure ulcers and pneumonia
+- Preventing complications such as pressure ulcers (a skin wound from immobility and prolonged pressure on an area of the skin)

 Spinal Cord Injury Prognosis